 The Bottom Line

-Minimum viable product is not a success elixir.
+A minimum viable product is not a successful elixir.
 It is a marketing tool to make sure people will appreciate your idea or to stop wasting money on the project they are not interested in.
-Make sure to implement an MVP techniques in your business to secure success if you are working on the agile startup.
+Make sure to implement MVP techniques in your business to secure success if you are working on an agile startup.
 Don’t forget about the MVP design rules to achieve the best cost-efficiency and time to market.